huangs0/mintccl/README.md

 MinTCCL is an attempt on using pure Python (Triton + PyTorch) to implement a minimalistic [NCCL](https://github.com/NVIDIA/nccl) in ~1,200 line of Python.
 The author envision it as:
 * a development repo that you can easily hack, deploy and fuse the collectives with other Triton kernels.
-* an educational tutorials that you can read through the codes and comments to learn how we gradually implement advanced AlltoAll starting from simplest direct SendRecv.
+* an educational tutorial that you can read through (clean codes and comments) to learn how we gradually implement advanced AlltoAll starting from simplest SendRecv.

 ## Structure and How to use
 The structure is too simple to use folders, the core lies in four files: